-Throughout the Town’s 40-year history, the residents have strived to preserve the Town’s original mission – to maintain a residential community in a quiet and country-like setting with little government intervention.
+Throughout Paradise Valley’s history, the residents still strive to preserve the Town’s original mission which was to maintain a residential community in a quiet and country-like setting with little government intervention.

 The Arizona Canal Diversion Channel Project

 The proposed Channel was to be an uncovered thirty-six foot wide by twenty-five foot deep concrete channel that would run from 34th Street to 40th Street.
-Homeowners in the Town protested against this project claiming that it would ruin the aesthetics of the area, create a safety hazard and breed mosquitoes.
-The Town Council agreed to research alternate solutions including covering the channel portion that runs through the Town.
+However, homeowners in the Town protested against this project claiming that it would ruin the aesthetics of the area, create a safety hazard and breed mosquitoes.
+Therefore, the Town Council agreed to research alternate solutions including covering the channel portion that runs through the Town.

-In March 1991, the Town Council approved a resolution urging Arizona’s Federal Congressional Delegation to obtain federal funding for 90% of the estimated cost of the $2.5 million Reach IV channel cover, with Paradise Valley contributing the remaining 10%.
+In March 1991, the Town Council approved a resolution urging Arizona’s Federal Congressional Delegation to obtain federal funding for 90% of the estimated cost of the $2.5 million Reach IV channel cover.
+Paradise Valley contributed the remaining 10%.
 In August 1991, Congress approved funding for the Reach IV Project.

 In October 1992, the State of Arizona Heritage Fund granted $42,829 to the Paradise Valley/Phoenix Habitat Restoration project.
 This money was used to plant natural landscaping over the channel cover in order to restore wildlife habitat.
 Today, you may walk the path along the canal and enjoy the natural beauty of the area.
 Signs describe the different plant species.

 In 1974, the first Town-owned sewer line was installed to serve Town Hall.
-Some existing homes along Lincoln Drive tapped into this line along with newly developed subdivisions.
+As result, some existing homes along Lincoln Drive tapped into this line along with newly developed subdivisions.
 By 1995, there were approximately 82 miles of sewer lines serving town residents.
 This allowed town residents using septic systems to access sewer lines.